artichoke5900/Healthcenter-Management-System/README.md

 ## 4. Admin Landing Page
 ### 4.1.
 Managing Users
 > #### 4.1.1.
 Register New Users
 > Select ‘Register New User’ under Manage Users and enter information as prompted.
-Enter user information, click 'Go', and then select the appropriate user type.
+Enter user information, click 'Go', and <b>then</b> select the appropriate user type.
 Enter > additional information as prompted, hit submit, and then click 'Go Back' to return to the landing page.
 >
 > #### 4.1.2.
 Edit User Details
 > Enter a user's unique ID to edit that user's details.